aykamko/octobear/README.md

     files into filenames such as `aa.pdf`.

     ```
-    ./identify-account-forms rename cs162.class-1-*.pdf
+    ./identify_account_forms rename cs162.class-1-*.pdf
-    ./identify-account-forms rename cs162.class-2-*.pdf
+    ./identify_account_forms rename cs162.class-2-*.pdf

     ...
 ETC ...
     ```

-    Finally, the system expects account-forms to live in the `account-forms/` directory in the root of the web application.
+    Finally, the system expects account forms to live in the `account_forms/` directory in the root of the web application.
 Move your account forms there, and wipe your work directory.

-    Once your account forms are in place, you should start the web application with the `--account-init` option, which tells the application to list the PDFs in `account-forms/` and add each account name to the list of available accounts.
+    Once your account forms are in place, you should start the web application with the `--account-init` option, which tells the application to list the PDFs in `account_forms/` and add each account name to the list of available accounts.
 The application will remove the `.pdf` extension and use the file name as the login.